Welcome to Church Elm Lane Medical Practice

 Like the common cold, coronavirus infection usually occurs through close contact with a person with novel coronavirus via cough and sneezes or hand contact.
 A person can also catch the virus by touching contaminated surfaces if they do not wash their hands.

 Testing of suspected coronavirus cases is carried out in line with strict guidelines.
 This means that suspected cases are kept in isolation, away from public areas of GP surgeries, pharmacies and hospitals and returned home also in isolation.
 Any equipment that come into contact with suspected cases are thoroughly cleaned as appropriate.
 Specific guidance has also been shared with NHS staff to help safeguard them and others.
 Patients can be reassured that their safety is a top priority, and are encouraged to attend all appointments as usual.

 What this means in practice

-This means staying at home for 14 days after arriving from another country and not going to work, school or public areas.
+This means staying at home and following Government Guidelines after arriving from another country and not going to work, school or public areas.